dendronhq/dendron/README.md

 ## Why

-Most PKM tools will help you create notes but hit a wall trying to retrieve them past some threshold.
-That threshold varies with the tool — 100, 1000, 10 000, virtually everything stops working past 10k notes unless the human was super diligent about organizing their knowledge.
+Most PKM tools help you create notes but slam into a wall retrieving them once your knowledge base reaches a certain size threshold.
+That threshold varies with the tool, but virtually everything stops working past 10k notes unless the user was extremely diligent about organizing their knowledge.
 Past this threshold, entropy wins and every query becomes a keyword search and scrolling through pages of results.

 > Dendron's mission is to help **humans organize, find, and work with any amount of knowledge**.

-It not only helps you create notes, but also retrieve them - retrieval works as well with ten notes as it does with ten thousand.
+It not only helps you create notes but also retrieve them - retrieval works as well with ten notes as it does with ten thousand.

 ## How

-Dendron builds on top of the past five decades of language design and developer tooling.
+Dendron builds on top of the past five decades of programming languages and developer tooling.
 We apply the key lessons from software to the management of general knowledge.
-We make managing general knowledge more like managing code, and your PKM more like an IDE for general knowledge.
+We make managing general knowledge like managing code and your PKM like an IDE.

 ## Design Principles